 Rubber boots and waterproof hiking shoes are good for keeping this annoyance at bay.

-In the summertime, or in warm climates, nothing but sandals is necessary!
+In the summertime or warm climates, nothing but sandals is necessary!
 The best sandals for camping are specifically made for outdoor wear.
 They dry fast, grip wet surfaces, and fit comfortably enough for hiking.

 More reading: How to stake a tent properly